danforthcenter/plantcv/docs/annotate_click_count.md

     - gray_img - gray image with objects uniquely labeled (e.g. output of [pcv.watershed_segmentation](watershed.md))
     - label - option to put in list of labels, defaults to 'default' if not included
 - **Context:**
-    - Labels each object with a class id (e.g. germinated, and/or total) that matches classes from ClickCount, returns a list of names for input into analyze steps, and also renumbers objects to equal the total number of objects
+    - Labels each object with a class ID (e.g. germinated, and/or total) that matches classes from ClickCount, returns a list of names for input into analyze steps, renumbers objects to equal the total number of objects, and stores coordinates to `Outputs`.
 - **Output data stored:** Data ('count') for each ClickCount category automatically gets stored to the [`Outputs` class](outputs.md) when this function is run.
 These data can be accessed during a workflow (example below).
 For more detail about data output see [Summary of Output Observations](output_measurements.md#summary-of-output-observations)